Contact Ken Williams

 Being the face of the city the Mayor needs to be very involved in community events and work with businesses to maintain and enhance the central and outlying business districts.

-About Ken Williams: Prior to his election in the spring of 2015, Ken Williams had been City Council Vice President and Finance Commissioner for eight years.
+About Ken Williams: Ken Williams was elected for a second term as Mayor of Oregon in 2019.
+Prior to his election in the spring of 2015, Ken Williams had been City Council Vice President and Finance Commissioner for eight years.
 He is also a small business owner, operating the historic Pinehill Inn B&B for the past 10 years.
 The Pinehill is on the National Historic Register.

 The mayor is also a proud member of oregon VFW 8739 – serving as the post Service Officer and on the Honor Guard for funerals and parades.
 He is also a member of the local Rotary club, Chamber of Commerce, and was a founding member of the Oregon Trail Days Festival.
 He has a degree in business and graduate degree in finance.
 Was an officer in the US Army Infantry, a part-time police officer in Warrenville, IL, and Deputy Chief of Lake County Sheriff reserve.